jack12171992/college-admission/README.md

 a Excel file would be a proper to handle this, so the input file should be an Excel file.

 5.)
 An example record file is already included which located at src/test/resources/record.xlsx.
-After the application is up and running, it will ask the user to provide a Excel file, which in this the user could type in "src/test/resources/record.xlsx"
+After the application is up and running, it will ask the user to provide a Excel file, which in this the user could use the record file that is in the src/test/resources folder.

 6.)
 The result is written in the same excel file and now the user could see the result by opening up the same record file.